College basketball rankings roundup for Kentucky Wildcats

 21) Murray State

-The Cats are on the rise again in the NET rankings as they jumped up one spot to No. 3 behind only Gonzaga and Arizona.
-Tennessee is currently No. 10 and Alabama is No. 22.
+The Cats remain the same in the NET as they still sit at No. 3 behind just Gonzaga and Arizona.
+LSU is No. 16, and Arkansas is No. 23.

-KenPom is still holding the Cats at No.3 also behind Gonzaga and Arizona.
-Kentucky’s offensive efficiency moved up to No. 4 and their defensive efficiency dropped to No. 12.
-Tennessee is No. 10 and Alabama is No. 18.
+Kentucky moved up in the KenPom rankings as they now sit at No. 2 with Gonzaga at No. 1.
+They hold the No. 3 offense and No. 22 defense.
+LSU is No. 17 and Arkansas is No. 19.

-In the NCAA.com Power 36 rankings, Kentucky jumped from No. 4 up to No. 2 and Andy Katz noted that, “The Wildcats have the current front-runner for national player of the year in Oscar Tshiebwe.”
-Tennessee is No. 15 and Alabama is No. 18.
+In the NCAA.com Power 36 rankings, Kentucky remained at No. 2 with Andy Katz noting that, “The Wildcats didn’t have their starting backcourt and still beat Alabama.”
+Arkansas sits at No. 14 and LSU is not in the rankings.

-The Cats didn’t move in the CBS Sports Top 25 And 1 as they are still sitting at No. 3.
-Tennessee is No. 18 and Alabama is No. 23.
+Kentucky took a big drop in the CBS Sports Top 25 And 1 as they dropped from No. 3 down to No. 7.
+Arkansas is No. 19 and LSU is not in the rankings.

 So, where do you think the Cats should be ranked?
 Let us know in the comments section!